Concurrent turns

 Yes.
 The clientId does not constrain how many turns a client has open.
 Scoped cancellation lets you target one of them.

-Why use turn IDs instead of message IDs?
+Why use run IDs instead of message IDs?

-A turn is one unit of agent work that produces multiple messages.
-The turn ID groups every message the agent publishes for that work, so cancel and wait operate on the unit a user understands.
+A Run is one unit of agent work that produces multiple messages.
+The runId groups every message the agent publishes for that work, so cancel and wait operate on the unit a user understands.

 Related features